-AWARNING!
-NEVER use an open flame of any kind to test this unit.
-You might accidentally damage or set fire to the unit or to your home.
+- NEVER use an open flame of any kind to test this unit.
+You lly damage or set fire to the unit or to your home.
+The built-in test switch accurately tests the unit's pperation as required by Underwriters Laboratories, Inc. (UL).
 NEVER use vehicle exhaust!
-Exhaust may cause permanent damage and voids your warranty.

-DO NOT stand close to the Alarm when the horn is sounding.
+Exhaust may cause permanent damage and voids your warranty. - DO NOT stand close to the Alarm when the horn is sounding.
 Exposure at close range may be harmful to your hearing.
-When testing, step away when horn starts sounding.
+When testing, step away when horn starts sounding

 ACAUTION!